jabirali/bodge/paper.md

 This work was supported by the Research Council of Norway through Grant No. 323766 and its Centres of Excellence funding scheme Grant No. 262633 "QuSpin."
 During the development of this package, some numerical calculations were performed on resources provided by Sigma2 – the National Infrastructure for High Performance Computing and Data Storage in Norway, Project No. NN9577K.
 The work presented in this paper has also benefited from the Experimental Infrastructure for Exploration of Exascale Computing (eX3), which is financially supported by the Research Council of Norway under contract 270053.

 # References

-[^1] Diagonalization implies finding *every* eigenvalue and eigenvector of the system, in which case sparse matrices offer less benefits.
-The most performant approach is to use a GPU for the matrix diagonalization, and CUDA support for Bodge is currently under development.

-[^2] Only positive eigenvalues are kept because of the *Nambu doubling* that affects the BdG formalism, whereby the positive-energy and negative-energy solutions are really redundant descriptions of the same degrees of freedom.